Claudine Loquen

 Claudine Marie Claire Loquen (born 1965), known as Claudine Loquen [Klodin loʊkən], is a French painter in the naïve style.

-Several of his works are held in French and foreign museums (Musée Daubigny in Auvers-sur-Oise, Musée international d'art naïf in Magog, Musée d'art spontané in Brussels).
+Several of her works are held in French and foreign museums (Musée Daubigny in Auvers-sur-Oise, Musée international d'art naïf in Magog, Musée d'art spontané in Brussels).

 Biography

 Early life

 Loquen is born in Sainte-Adresse (Normandy) on 22 February 1965.
 She studied at the Ecole des Beaux Arts of Le Havre.

 Career

 In 2003, her first exhibition took place in Café Les Deux Magots in Paris.